rrobbes/EngineeringOfMobileSystemsV2/13-StateManagement/README.md

 - `addItem`: a callback to add a new item to the state, with the name being set earlier by `setNewItemText`.
 - `clear`: a callback to clear the list of items.

 We don't need to know how the `ListItems` and `AddItems` components are implemented.
 The goal is to reuse them, without changing them.
-So the only thing that is needed is to pass the appropriate props to them.
+So the only thing that is needed is to pass the appropriate props to them (note that we are simplifying things a bit here, the actual implementation passes two more props, and has more layout components, etc. here we simplfy to make the presentation of the concepts clearer).

 The App component can be implemented in React Native as such: